 I chased after him.
 "Tyler!
 Stop walking out on me.
 We have to get through this.
 Together!"

-He through his suitcase in the back of his truck and turned to me with a scowl.
+He threw his suitcase in the back of his truck and turned to me with a scowl.
 "This isn't something you just 'get through'.
 I don't think I can handle this anymore, Claire.
 When I get to my hotel room in Tulsa, I'm calling up a lawyer.
 You'll get the divorce papers soon enough."
 And with those final words, he was gone.
 I ran inside, crying my eyes out, slamming the door shut behind me and locking it.

 Whenever life seems to go wrong we immediately blame God.
 We distance him from us and don't want anything to do with church, prayer, the Bible, worship.
 It all just makes us even angrier!
 How could such a loving father put his children through so much heartache?